leyhline/Lagrange/_posts/2018-03-04-watermark-removal-and-integrated-super-resolution-on-anime-pictures.md

 > Although fascinated by the nude human figure, the artist worked slowly and was uncomfortable with female models, so he derived such scenes from his imagination…

 I can relate to this!
 But what's more important, that's what I'm trying to do.
 Teaching a computer concepts to imitate human cognition and feign imagination.
-What more are these failed results of Generative Adversarial Networks than Impressionism by Machines?
+What more are these failed results of Generative Adversarial Networks than *Impressionism by Machines*?

 <figure>
     <img src="{{ site.baseurl }}/assets/{{ page.slug }}/yellowish_bird.jpg" alt="GAN example">